laurakciic/foodie/README.md

         - provides communication between client & server
         - one simple interface, inside which we can create multiple functions
         - each of the functions can represent a different HTTP request
+        - RemoteDataSource uses Retrofit lib to fetch data from Spoonacular API

     - [Dagger](https://developer.android.com/training/dependency-injection/dagger-basics)
         - [dependancy injection](https://developer.android.com/training/dependency-injection) library for Java, Kotlin & Android